zchee/golang-wiki/Modules.md

    ```

-3. Fill in requirements for any missing or unconverted dependencies, and remove modules that are not needed to satisfy any imports.
-The `-sync` flag synchronizes the `go.mod` file with the source code in the module.
+3. The `-sync` flag synchronizes the `go.mod` file with the source code in the module (filling in requirements for any missing or unconverted dependencies, and removing modules that are not needed to satisfy any imports):

    ```
    $ go mod -sync